Hurricane Floyd: Mid-Atlantic states

-As Floyd continued up the coast, it dropped heavy rainfall in New Jersey, reaching 14.13 in in Little Falls; this was the highest statewide rain from a tropical cyclone since 1950.
+Rainfall in New Jersey reached 14.13 in in Little Falls.
 Following the state's fourth-worst drought in a century, the rains collected in rivers and streams, causing record flooding at 18 river gauges, and mostly affecting the Raritan, Passaic, and Delaware basins.
-Statewide damage totaled $250 million (1999 USD), much of it in Somerset and Bergen counties.
+Statewide damage totaled $250 million, much of it in Somerset and Bergen counties.
 This made Floyd the costliest natural disaster in New Jersey's history, until it was surpassed by Hurricane Irene in 2011.
 Seven people died in New Jersey during Floyd's passage – six due to drowning, and one in a traffic accident.
 A police lieutenant took his life after working for nearly 48 hours coordinating floodwater rescues.
 In Bound Brook, the Raritan crested at a record 42.5 ft on September 16, well above the 28 ft flood stage, and exceeding the previous record of 37.5 ft set during Tropical Storm Doria in 1971.
 Downtown Bound Brook was flooded 13 ft, causing 200 buildings to be condemned.
 In Manville, the Raritan crested at a record 27.5 ft, nearly double the flood stage of 14 ft.
 Parts of Manville were flooded to a depth of 10 ft, which damaged 1,500 homes, caused 284 homes to be condemned, and forced 1,000 people to evacuate.
 A water treatment plant was damaged in Bridgewater Township, forcing nearly 500,000 people in Hunterdon, Mercer, Middlesex, and Somerset counties to boil water for eight days.
-The Rochelle Park, New Jersey hub of Electronic Data Systems was inundated by the nearby Saddle River, disrupting service to as many as 8,000 ATMs across the United States.
-Flooding in an adjoining Bell Atlantic switching facility cut off phone service to one million customers in the area.
+The Rochelle Park hub of Electronic Data Systems was inundated by the nearby Saddle River, disrupting service to as many as 8,000 ATMs across the United States.
+Flooding in an adjoining Bell Atlantic switching facility cut off phone service to 1 million customers in the area.